 I don’t get a lot of free time, so I appreciate it and spend it wisely when I do.
 I have always been told: “An idle mind is a devil’s workshop.”, so I usually do something work-related even when I’m not at work.
 I like to be in my entrepreneurial spirit all the time.
 I hold meetings with businesses.
 I make schedules to try to get the best deals for my hospital so that we can increase revenue to help us grow and increase the quality of life for our staff.
 I work on the Diarra Blue Education Initiative – a non-profit supporting students with ambitions to become a veterinarian.

 Other than that, I spend my free time as family time with my wife, two sons and daughter.
-My favourite hobby now is cooking.
+My favorite hobby now is cooking.
 I cook better than my wife and she’ll tell you that.
 She does everything else better than me, but cooking, that’s me and there’s no argument at that!

 What are your biggest learnings from being a business owner?